adopt-liveview/adopt-liveview/priv/pages/2026/04-27-v2-forms-en_US.md

 ### Using `to_form/2` to generate forms

-At the top of our module we created a [module attribute](https://hexdocs.pm/elixir/module-attributes.html) called `@initial_state` to help making our code more readable and make this state easily accessible in the future.
+At the top of our module we created a [module attribute](https://hexdocs.pm/elixir/module-attributes.html) called `@initial_state` to help make our code more readable and make this state easily accessible in the future.
 Additionally we introduced a `mount/3` that creates an assign called `form` with the value of the function [`to_form/2`](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#to_form/2) passing our `@initial_state` and as an option `as: :product`.
 The reason we put this option is so that our form fields follow the `product[name]` format.

 ## Rendering our `<.form>`